joaodiogobrito/JavaSeleniumAutomation/README.md

 This Selenium Framework was created as a Final Project of the Udemy course: Selenium WebDriver Training with Java and Many Live Projects, Teacher Raman Arora.

 This build is a Maven Project compiled on InteliJ, the dependencies are included in the POM.xml.
 The architecture of the framework is based on Page Object Model with Page Factories with Selenium.
+The project can be checked in the master branch.

 It also includes functionalities such as:
 - Excel Reader, TestNG reporting, including TestNG Annotations and Data Providers;